TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 .. note::

-   The :class:`Shape` class is used internally by the :func:`register_shape` method in different ways.
-The application programmer has to deal with the Shape class *only* when using compound shapes like shown above!
+   The :class:`Shape` kundi is used internally by the :func:`register_shape` method in different ways.
+The application programmer has to deal with the Shape kundi *only* when using compound shapes like shown above!

 Methods of TurtleScreen/Screen and corresponding functions